Modules with voltage regulators for power electronic circuits.

 The module is designed with a think about the projects related to renewable energy and IoT.
 Has 5 power pin - ARK 12 V charging lead-acid batteries, 12 V of SHEETS, number of SHEETS 5 in and 2 USB voltage of 5 V. Working with solar panels with voltage 15 to 25 V.

-Board with microUSB connector functions as a multiplexer power supply.
+Board with microUSB connector works as a power supply multiplexer.
 System FPF1320 allows you to choose which of the two sources will be connected to the target system.
 The module works with voltages of 1.5 - 5.5 V, allows the consumption of up to 1.5 A of current.

 Charger single cell lipol 3.7 V, which can connect photoelectric sensor.
 The supply voltage ranges from 6 V to 20 V, the maximum current is 450 mA.
 The apparatus is equipped with a LT3652, which allows you to track the maximum power point.